gemestellarxlm/BTC2.0-marketplace/README.md

-# 🌐 BRC20 Marketplace 🚀
+# 🌐 BRC 2.0 Future Marketplace 🚀

-Welcome to **BRC20 Marketplace**, the **next-generation platform** for seamless trading, minting, and managing BRC20 tokens on the blockchain.
+Welcome to **BRC 2.0 Marketplace**, the **next-generation platform** for seamless trading, minting, and managing BRC20 tokens on the blockchain.
 Whether you're an investor, developer, or enthusiast, we've got you covered with cutting-edge features and a robust, user-friendly interface.

 ---